 - The New Science of Strong Materials by JE Gordon

 - Nova's 'Making Stuff' series by David Pogue.
-This series looks at scientific innovations that are ushering in a new generation of materials that are stronger, smaller, cleaner and smarter - he succinctly explains the discipline in this interview.
+This series looks at scientific innovations that are ushering in a new generation of materials that are stronger, smaller, cleaner and smarter.
+David explains more in this interview for PBS News Hour.
 You can also watch the whole series on Youtube or PBS Learning Media.

-- The Ri Channel on Youtube features interesting lectures covering topics like 'Materials for a greener future'.
+- The Royal Institution Channel on Youtube features a series of interesting lectures covering topics like 'Materials for a greener future'.